Feriman22/portscan-protection/README.md

 4. Update
 5. Quit

-The `install` process will copy the script in */usr/local/sbin* folder, then create a new cron rule in the file called *portscan-protection* in */etc/cron.d* folder.
-It will run once itself to activate ipset/iptable rules and on every startup, so your server will be protected at all the time.
+The `install` process copies the script to the */usr/local/sbin* folder and then creates a new cron rule in the file called *portscan-protection* in the */etc/cron.d* folder.
+It is executed once by itself to enable the ipset/iptable rules, and every startup, so your server is protected at all times.

-The `uninstall` process remove the script from */usr/local/sbin* folder, remove the crontab entry and delete ipset/iptable rules.
+The `uninstall` process removes the script from the */usr/local/sbin* folder, removes the crontab entry and deletes ipset/iptable rules.
-**WARNING!** You cannot run this script again after this step from */usr/local/sbin* folder!
+**WARNING!** After this step, you can no longer run the script from the */usr/local/sbin* folder!

-The `verify` process checks the crontab entry, script location, execute permission, ipset/iptables commands, and active firewall rules.
+The `verify` process checks the crontab entry, the location of the script, the execution permission, the ipset/iptables commands and the active firewall rules.

-The `update` process will update the installed script.
+The `update` process updates the installed script.
 You cannot update it before installation!

 ## Daily use

 Nothing to do!
 Just install the script and enjoy the protection!

-If you want to use this script somewhere else (for example in OS installer script), there are some arguments:
+If you want to use this script somewhere else (e.g. in an OS installer script), there are some arguments:

 -i, --install\
   Install the script